hapax/hapax.github.io/assets/simple-physics.md

 *Custom without truth is the antiquity of error.*
 </span>

-Hacker spirit, with its willingness to peek around the corner, is the perfect antidote for custom without truth.
+Hacker spirit --- with its willingness to peek around corners and its healthy disrespect for authority --- is a perfect antidote for custom without truth.

 #### Annotated references